-- Teams will be seeded for the first round on the basis of the same process used to rank teams.
+- Teams will be seeded high-low for the first round based on their season-long ranking.
 Teams with half points shall have their half points included in their point total (as described in the half-points explanation in the Qualifying Bylaws) and their win-loss percentage shall include all debates that both debaters have been involved in during the year.

 - Each preliminary round shall be assigned two judges.
 Judges will render separate decisions both on the ballot and regarding points of order/personal privilege.